-The UK has also implemented the EU Defence and Security Procurement Directive in new regulations.
-The Defence and Security Public Contracts Regulations 2011 were implemented in August 2011.
+The UK has implemented the EU Defence and Security Procurement Directive through the Defence and Security Public Contracts Regulations 2011.
 One key provision of the Regulations is a prohibition of industrial participation or offsets.
 Although the UK's source selection process appears open and competitive, there appears to be a perception among U.S. defense industries that the UK Ministry of Defence prefers national and EU equipment solutions over superior U.S. offerings.